baranclk1/ESPCI-DL3A-TheWell/README.md

-# Physics-Informed Deep Learning for Turbulent Radiative Flows
+# Physics-Informed Deep Learning for Turbulent Radiative Layer

 This repository contains the code and experiments for a 3rd-year project at ESPCI Paris – PSL, developed as part of the course *Apprentissage profond avancé*.
 The project investigates the use of deep neural networks, including Physics-Informed Neural Networks (PINNs), for modeling the spatio-temporal evolution of turbulent astrophysical systems with radiative cooling.